SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 3) They will get an email with the collaboration invite which they will have to accept.

 ## How to make a new repo
+1) Go to your repositories by clicking on your icon at the top right corner for the drop down menu and click "Your repositories"
+2) Click on the geen icon with a book(?) icon
+3) fill in required fields - Name, can write a description, click private unless you want it public, click make README.md
+4) once you click "make repo" this will take you to your repo
+5) to make a new.md file or upload a file click on "add file" upper right

+## What should go into a README.md file
+A README.md typically explains what the project is about.
+If we are using GitHub to keep a record of the projects so that others without detailed knowledge of it can follow along here are some pirces of info that will likely be very helpful.
+1) Basic premise of study - questions that need to be answered
+2) Billing code (? maybe)
+3) Where is the data stored and what format (ex: 150SE ddRADseq)
+4) Is there a markdown file with analysis steps already taken - if so, where.

 ## How to make a markdown file
+1) to make a new.md file or upload a .md (or any file) click on "add file" upper right
 ### Cheat sheet for .md file

 link